A simulation framework for the design of a station-based bike sharing system: Introduction

-Various works on the data available about the behavior of users in a BSS have been published in recent years.
-We report those of particular interest and relevance to this paper. \cite{negahban2019simulation} presents a novel approach to overcome the intrinsic censoring of user demand and estimate the real demand starting from the partial information available. \cite{eren2020review} present a review of the factors influencing users demand.
-Among those reported, we find weather conditions and BSS stations characteristics, as well as temporal factors.
-Various studies have been conducted to model user behavior and spatio-temporal patterns in the usage of a BSS, as for instance in \cite{corcoran2014spatio}, \cite{zhang2018mining}, \cite{kutela2019influence}, and \cite{ashqar2019modeling}.
+It is also worth mentioning that various works on the data available about the behavior of users in a BSS have been published in recent years.
+We report those of particular interest and relevance to this paper. \cite{negahban2019simulation} presents a novel approach to overcome the intrinsic censoring of user demand and estimate the real demand starting from the partial information available. \cite{eren2020review} present a review of the factors influencing user demand, in particular weather conditions and temporal factors.
+Various studies have also been conducted to model user behavior and spatio-temporal patterns in the usage of a BSS, as for instance in \cite{corcoran2014spatio}, \cite{zhang2018mining}, \cite{kutela2019influence}, and \cite{ashqar2019modeling}.